dpakGit/DevOps_Traning/MY_KUBERNETES/Helm Charts/README.md

 The Chart Best Practices Guide : https://v2-14-0.helm.sh/docs/chart_best_practices/

-#### Create Your First Helm Chart ( VMWARE ): https://docs.vmware.com/en/VMware-Tanzu-Application-Catalog/services/tutorials/GUID-create-first-helm-chart-index.html
+#### Create Your First Helm Chart ( VMWARE ): https://docs.vmware.com/en/VMware-Tanzu-Application-Catalog/services/tutorials/GUID-create-first-helm-chart-index.html (use the digram to do a project on helm)